dunkelstern/wireguard-web/doc/config/clients.rst

   :alt: Screenshot of Django Administration Page for Client bridge settings

 This is only enabled when the server allows client bridges.
 When it does allow bridges this works the same as the server variant.
-The IP is the IP of the client in the network and other clients get routes to that network.
+This has to be a network address for the other clients, they will get routes to that network.

 Be aware that other clients need to re-download their configuration when something is changed here!